Simaxa7/How-to-crack-technical-interview/HTML-CSS-JS/html-css.md

 ## Question 36
 ### 2.13 Explain the CSS “box model” and the layout components that it consists of Medium
+`box-sizing` changes the way the size of the content is calculated (whether to include borders and paddings or not).

 Content+paddings+borders+margins

+This Area is bounded by the content edge and contains other element(s):
+Content Area: Content
+Padding Area: Content+paddings
+Border Area: Content+paddings+borders
+Margin Area: Content+paddings+borders+margins

 ---